 William Raspberry was an American syndicated public affairs columnist.
 He was also the Knight Professor of the Practice of Communications and Journalism at the Sanford Institute of Public Policy at Duke University.
 An African American, he frequently wrote on racial issues.

 Keith Richburg is an American journalist and former foreign correspondent who spent more than 30 years working for The Washington Post.
 He is currently director of the Journalism and Media Studies Centre of the University of Hong Kong.
+Since February 2021, he has been President of the Hong Kong Foreign Correspondents’ Club.

 Dennis Richmond is an American retired news anchor who spent 40 years with Oakland, California-based KTVU.
 Biography Early life Richmond grew up in Rossford, Ohio and graduated from Rossford High School in 1961.
 He served in the United States Army from 1961 to 1964 with the 82nd Airborne Division.
 He attended Wayne State University in Detroit from 1965 to 1967.
 He then attended Columbia University Graduate School of Journalism in 1969 on a scholarship which he was offered while working at KTVU.